Search Results Results 1-10 of 33

 The ruling sets an extremely high bar for any foreign investor seeking to bring an investment arbitration challenge against a non-discriminatory public health measure that has a legitimate objective and that has been taken in good faith.

 JT International (Thailand) v.
 Minister of Public Health [Thailand] [May 29, 2014]

 In this decision, following an appeal by the government, the Supreme Administrative Court reversed the lower court’s temporary order.
 The Supreme Administrative Court found that the requirements issued are not outside the intended scope of the tobacco control law and noted that the requirements were issued to “protect the people and our youth.”
-Additionally, the Court held that allowing the regulations to remain in effect while this case is still being decided on the merits will not burden the state or in any way cause problems that will be difficult of remedy after the fact because (a) plaintiffs could restore their production system to its former state without experiencing undue loss, as they will be using their former production system and will not experience any impact to their trademarks or other advantages; and (b) the admissible fact that there are other producers who have been able to comply with the disputed regulations refutes the claim that compliance with the regulations is an insurmountable manufacturing technical problem.
+Additionally, the Court held that allowing the regulations to remain in effect while this case was still being decided on the merits would not burden the state or in any way cause problems that would be difficult to remedy after the fact because (a) plaintiffs could restore their production system to its former state without experiencing undue loss, as they would be using their former production system and would not experience any impact to their trademarks or other advantages; and (b) the admissible fact that there were other producers who had been able to comply with the disputed regulations refuted the claim that compliance with the regulations was an insurmountable manufacturing technical problem.